Residence Halls Packing List

 Many typical household items have the potential to be problematic, even hazardous, if misused or not kept in proper repair; some draw pests, some interfere in facility operation and use, some have higher likelihood to cause damage or injury.
 Recognizing that some are potentially more problematic than others, the following guidelines, regulations, and restrictions have been established.
 Please note that the University may alter this policy to include any item or activity that the University deems at its own discretion potentially: (1) unsafe, (2) damaging to University property, or 3) permanently altering to University property is prohibited.

-Students in houses & apartments are provide a refrigerator and should avoid adding additional refrigerators or freezers to units due to overall electrical draw.
+Students in houses & apartments are provided a refrigerator and should avoid adding additional refrigerators or freezers to units due to overall electrical draw.

 Residents wanting to bring in other appliances not already present in their unit such as a/c units, laundry machines, or additional refrigerators must request permission in writing in advance and get approval from Residence Life and Physical Plant prior to bringing the appliance.
 The Student is responsible for appropriate, safe, and complete installation and removal; any damages caused by or cost incurred as a result of student-added appliances will be charged back to the assigned resident(s).
 If such approval is granted, it shall be made part of the housing agreement and may be subject to an additional charge.
 University properties are of a variety ages and set-ups, therefore not all properties can support all desired appliances.
 Properties will not be modified to accommodate appliance requests.
 Student-introduced appliances that appears to be having a negative impact on the facilities or other members of the property may be removed immediately even if prior permission was granted.